Shnitselon/shell-L1-template/DEVGUIDE.md

 * **Module main** *main.py* - Entry point of the driver.
 Initializes and starts the driver.
 * **Class DriverCommands** *driver_commands.py* - Main driver class.
 Implements [DriverCommandsInterface](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/driver_commands_interface.py) methods, one method for each driver command.
 * **Class [CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py)** - Extracts attributes from the command request and executes the DriverCommands class method that was implemented for this specific driver command.
-* **Class [DriverListener](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/driver_listener.py)** - Listens the driver`s port and handles new connections from CloudShell.
+* **Class [DriverListener](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/driver_listener.py)** - Listens to the driver's port and handles new connections from CloudShell.
 * **Class [ConnectionHandler](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/connection_handler.py)** - Handles new connections, read requests and send responses.

 ### How it works
 1. CloudShell starts the driver executable with a port, which is defined as an argument ```L1_DRIVER.exe 4000```.
-Executable file extracts the Python interpreter, source files and dependencies in the local virtual environment and then starts module *main* ```python main.py 4000```.
+The executable file extracts the Python interpreter, source files and dependencies to the local virtual environment and then starts module *main* ```python main.py 4000```.
-2. Module ```main``` reads the runtime configuration, initializes loggers, the *DriverCommands*, *[CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py)*, and *[DriverListener](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/driver_listener.py)* instances, then starts listening for new connections.
+2. Module *main* reads the runtime configuration, initializes the loggers, *DriverCommands*, *[CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py)*, and *[DriverListener](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/driver_listener.py)* instances, and then waits for new connections.
-3. When the driver was started, CloudShell initiates a new connection to the driver and senda an XML command tuple.
+3. CloudShell initiates a new connection to the driver and sends an XML command tuple.
 Each command tuple has a Login command at the beginning.
 4. New connections are handle by the [ConnectionHandler](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/connection_handler.py) class, which does the following:
     * Reads request data from the socket
     * Parses request data by [RequestParser](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/request/requests_parser.py) and creates list of [CommandRequest](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/request/command_request.py) objects.
-    * Executes a list of [CommandRequest](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/request/command_request.py) by [CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py)
+    * Executes a list of [CommandRequest](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/request/command_request.py) objects using [CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py) instance.
-5. [CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py) extracts command name and attributes for each [CommandRequest](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/request/command_request.py) instance, calls the DriverCommands class method defined for this command name and build [CommandResponse](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/response/command_response.py) instance, in order to generate a response.
+5. [CommandExecutor](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/command_executor.py) extracts the command's name and attributes for each [CommandRequest](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/request/command_request.py) instance, calls the DriverCommands class method defined for this command name, and builds an [CommandResponse](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/response/command_response.py) instance, in order to generate a response.
 6. [CommandResponse](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/response/command_response.py) has the *response_info* attribute.
 The [ResponseInfo](https://github.com/QualiSystems/cloudshell-L1-networking-core/blob/refactoring/cloudshell/layer_one/core/response/response_info.py) instance can be returned from the methods included in the DriverCommands class.

 ### Driver commands